andrewbanchich/parse_dont_validate_rs/README.md

 fn head<T>(slice: &[T]) -> &T;
 ```

 This function returns the first element from a list.
 Is it possible to implement?
-It certainly doesn’t sound like it does anything very complicated, but if we attempt to implement it, the compiler won’t be satisfied (unless you `unwrap()`).
+It certainly doesn’t sound like it does anything very complicated, but if we attempt to implement it, the compiler won’t be satisfied (unless you panic).

 ```rust
 fn head<T>(slice: &[T]) -> &T {